cgentry/sheetmusic/README.md

 * Always remember the last book and page and can re-open when you restart the program.

 The main program is set to default to PNGs for display purposes.
 It can convert PDFs, using ghostscript, into separate pages.
 A batch conversion can be started and the program will prompt for output names as each conversion finishes.

+# 0.5.17
+Version should be more stable and less prone to falling over.
+Need to continue finding/fixing bugs.
+* Many bug fixes: Bookmark, Book properties, Notes, Reopen, Refresh
+* Add in preference for using/hiding filenames on 'Recent file' list
+* Internal fixes for code to continue making it more compliant
+* General cleanup

 # 0.5.16 (unstable)
 * Fix book property name changes